-Note: Nonsequential courses provide a continuing experience which permits a student to elect a particular course for credit more than once during his/her years at Conestoga.
-These courses are identified with a double asterisk () after the name.
+Note: Nonsequential courses provide a continuing experience which permits a student to elect a particular course for credit more than once during their years at Conestoga.
+These courses are identified with a double asterisk (\\) after the name.

-AP Art History and Art History
+AP Art History Art History